Open problems and questions about geodesics: Beyond no conjugate points

 \begin{qst}[Question 4.11 of \cite{Gromov2001}] { \it Does a Riemannian metric on a real projective space with the same volume as the canonical metric have a closed geodesic with length $\leq \pi$?} \end{qst}

 In dimension two, an affirmative answer is in \cite[Proposition 4.10]{Gromov2001}.

-\begin{qst}[Alvarez Paiva] { \it Can there be Riemannian metrics on $S^3$ or $S^2 \times S^1$ all of whose closed geodesics are long?
+\begin{qst}[\'Alvarez Paiva] { \it Can there be Riemannian metrics on $S^3$ or $S^2 \times S^1$ with unit volume all of whose closed geodesics are long?
 More specifically, does every metric on these spaces have a closed geodesic with length $\leq 10^{24}$ if the volume is $1$?} \end{qst}